Military career of L. Ron Hubbard: Montana Army National Guard and US Marine Corps Reserve

 Hubbard's first military service was with the Montana Army National Guard, which he joined at the age of 16 in October 1927 while still at school, falsely stating that his age was 18.
 Enlisting at the State Armory in his home town of Helena, Montana, he served as a private in the Headquarters Company of 163rd Infantry.
-In May 1930, at the age of 19, he joined the Marine Corps Reserve 20th Regiment, a training unit connected with George Washington University, where he was a student from 1930–32.
+In May 1930, at the age of 19, he joined the Marine Corps Reserve 20th Regiment, a training unit connected with George Washington University, where he was a student from 1930 to 1932.

 Hubbard attributed his service in the regiment to his need for "a little recreation.
 Life was dull.
 Fellow came up to me and he says, 'The Marine Reserves are organizing a twentieth regiment.
 Why don't you come down?'"
 He made the dubious claim of being rapidly promoted to the rank of First Sergeant; Hubbard later explained his unusually rapid promotion as being due to his unit being newly formed and his superiors being unable to "find anyone else who could drill".
 He stated that he was rated 'excellent' for military efficiency, obedience and sobriety.
 On October 22, 1931, Hubbard received an honorable discharge along with the annotation "not to be re-enlisted".